statsbylopez/DataViz/Labs/Lab07.md

 Finally, we plot the data over time.

-7. Make a plot of team performance in one-run games over time, faceting and/or grouping by team.
+**Q6**.
+Make a plot of team performance in one-run games over time, faceting and/or grouping by team.
 Add appropriate titles and labels, as well as a horizontal line across 0.500 on the y-axis.
 Have any teams consistently outperformed or underperformed in this metric?

-8. Use similar code to track team won-loss percentage over time.
+**Q7** Use similar code to track team won-loss percentage over time.
 This is the variable `W-L%`.
+Note that you do **not** need to use the `separate` function.